lukebrowning/tools/trove/README.rst

 testing as these are generally only run once and then the VM is discarded.

-The scripts provided by this project provide **--clean** and **--clean-only** command arguments to improve the determinism and consistency of development and testing.
+The scripts provided by this project provide **--clean** and **--clean-only** command arguments to improve the determinism and repeatability of development and testing.
 The clean logic is hardcoded to deal with specific elements that have been observed to escape the underlying devstack functions.
 The clean logic is a continual work in progress as the master branch changes daily.